 Taproot Farms is a small family business that prides itself on offering natural, affordable products of exceptional quality.
 They also value sustainability and top-notch service, which pretty well makes them my ideal company.

 Disclosure: All opinions expressed are my own.
 I honestly use and love these products.
-This giveaway was generously sponsored by Taproot Farms, and I received the products for free for the purpose of review.
+This post is sponsored by Taproot Farms.
 Top image via flickr cc, all other images via the Taproot website.
-Contest closes on Friday, January 31st at midnight.

 What do you use to moisturize your skin?